SiriusCourses/nix-pkgs-generator/Readme.markdown

   - `revision` hackage revision.
   - `ghc_version` GHC version to be used by `cabal2nix`.
 Generated files could be different for different GHC versions.
+  - `profile` -- boolean flag on whether compile libraries with or without profiling support.
+Default is false.
+  - `haddock` -- boolean flag on whether to build haddocks.
+Default is false.
+  - `tests` -- boolean flag on whether to run tests when building package.
+Default is false.

 For example: